Yuntian0716/SEBULA/README.md

-# DDtest
+# SEBULA

 <!-- badges: start -->
 <!-- badges: end -->

-DDtest is an R package for detecting doublets in single-cell ATAC-seq data using fragment overlap patterns and central matching statistics.
+SEBULA is an R package for detecting doublets in single-cell ATAC-seq data using fragment overlap patterns and central matching statistics.

 ---